cfries/image-prune/README.md

 ![Cable C7](/img/CableC7.png)

 If the outdoor lamp has an indoor switch, the system can be switched on an off from inside.

+## Parts

+- Raspberry Pi 3B (approx. 40 €)
+- Raspberry Pi Camera (approx. 20 € to 30 €)
+- Raspberry Pi Housing (approx. 10 €)
+- USB Cable (approx 3 €)
+- Apple 12 W USB power adapter (approx. 20 €)
+- C7 Cable (approx 3 €)

+The total is approx. 100 €.
+Of course you may still run other stuff on the Pi.

+The project can also be realized with a Pi Zero, which makes it 20 € cheaper.

 License
 -------